diagrams/diagrams-doc/doc/manual.rst

 The function `loadImageExt` checks to make sure the file exists, uses `JuicyPixels`:pkg: to determine its size and returns a reference to the image.
-On the otherhand `uncheckedImageRef` simply packages the reference with a width and height to make a `DImage External`.
+On the other hand `uncheckedImageRef` simply packages the reference with a width and height to make a `DImage External`.

 .. class:: dia-lhs